 - Increased heart rate

-- Trouble concentrating
+- Trouble concentrating or making decisions

 - Insomnia or difficulty falling asleep

 - Panic attacks